facebook/docusaurus/website/docs/lifecycle-apis.md

     },

     extendCli(cli) {
-      // Register an extra command to enhance the CLI of docusaurus },
+      // Register an extra command to enhance the CLI of Docusaurus },

     injectHtmlTags() {
-      // Inject head and/or body html tags
+      // Inject head and/or body HTML tags.
     },
   };
 };